Backpacking Santa Ana, El Salvador, 7 top things to see and do.

 5. Parque Libertad:

-The 4 listed above are all located around the Parque Libertad (Liberty Park), but here you can find the I Live Santa Ana sign and Monumento de la Libertad:
+In the Parque Libertad (Liberty Park), you can find the I Love Santa Ana sign and Monumento de la Libertad:

 It was used as an art school as far back as 1855 until it closed in the 1970s due to damage to the roof.